cloudposse/docs/content/documentation/getting-started.md

 # Geodesic

-1. Get familiar with the [geodesic design].
+1. Get familiar with the [geodesic design]({{< relref "geodesic/design.md" >}}).
-2. Create [geodesic modules]() anywhere you want to logically organize infrastructure as code.
+2. Create [geodesic modules](/geodesic/module/}}) anywhere you want to logically organize infrastructure as code.
-3. Get intimately familiar with docker inheritance and [multi-state docker builds].
+3. Get intimately familiar with docker inheritance and [multi-stage docker builds].
 We use this pattern extensively.
-3. Check out our [terraform-root-modules] for reference architectures to easily provision infrastructure
+3. Check out our [terraform-root-modules](https://github.com/cloudposse/terraform-root-modules) for reference architectures to easily provision infrastructure

 # Local Development

-* Get your [local environment] setup
+1. Get your [local environment] setup
-* Make sure you're familiar with `make` and `Makefiles` because we use them extensively
+2. Make sure you're familiar with `make` and `Makefiles` because we use them extensively
-* Docker compose
+3. Review Docker compose
-* Docker composition mono-repo strategy
+4. Docker composition mono-repo strategy
-*

 # Kubernetes